-Today marks seven months since my boyfriend and I went out on our first day.
+Today marks seven months since my boyfriend and I went out on our first date.
 I still remember that day like it was yesterday.
 The warm weather, the butterflies in my stomach, the nervous anticipation, the cute restaurant, and the amazing conversations.
 David and I have had some amazing conversations since that first date.

 Surprisingly enough, living together has never been one of them.